-The technical "free reserves" at the year-end, under the revised FRS 102 standard (prior to providing for the pension fund liability), amounted to £37.4mln before adjusting for borrowing (2020: deficit £40.3mln), and £2.4mln after adjusting for borrowing (2020: deficit £5.3mln).
-This figure has changed significantly since last year, which showed the large distorting effect of ongoing major building projects.
-A target for after completion of the projects is to hold Free Reserves and/or cash corresponding to at least three to six months of operating expenditure.
+The technical "free reserves" at the year-end, under the revised FRS 102 standard (prior to providing for the pension fund liability), being Unrestricted Funds of £42.1mln less Tangible Fixed Assets of £75.2mln, amounted to deficit £33.2mln before adjusting for borrowing (2021: deficit £37.4mln), and £1.8mln after adjusting for £35.0mln of borrowing (2021: deficit £2.4mln).
+The target is to hold Free Reserves and/or cash or deposits corresponding to at least three to six months of operating expenditure (excluding non-cash items).